gradyrobbins/fourthStar/README.md

 Microsoft SQL Server Management Studio

 ## Installing & Running
-A step by step series of examples that tell you how to get a development env running
+A step by step series of examples that tell you how to get a development environment running

-Fork a copy of the Repo
+Fork a copy of this Repository

 Download or Clone the Repo to your local machine

-Open the project in Visual Studio, look for SQL Server Object Explorer and navigate to your local database.
-Right click on the name and click on properties.
-Look for "Connection String" and copy the value to the right of it.

 In appsettings.json,  replace the "connectionStrings" values as follows: